ArnaudBGN/ArnaudBGN/README.md

 ![Cover](https://github.com/ArnaudBGN/ArnaudBGN/blob/main/Img-github/giphy.gif)

-- Currently student at WildCodeSchool in Paris.
+- Currently student at https://www.wildcodeschool.com/fr-FR in Paris.
 - Previously worked in Finance for more than 6 years at BNP Paribas Securities Services 💲